ClareMSYanGit/addin-workshop/Lesson2.md

-# Lesson 2: More Practical
+# Lesson 2: TypeScript

 ## Prep for TypeScript

-To this point, you've used JavaScript to call the APIs only.
+Up to this point, you've used JavaScript to call the APIs only.
 You haven't tried TypeScript yet.

 To prepare for this lesson, do a simple modification to the code from Lesson 1.